Jason (Spanish footballer): Alavés

 On 3 January 2022, Jason joined Deportivo Alavés on a three-and-a-half-year contract.
 He made his debut six days later in a goalless draw at home to neighbouring Athletic Bilbao, in which he was substituted for fellow newcomer Gonzalo Escalante after 41 minutes.
 After relegation from the top flight, he scored his first goal in over three years on 4 November, the only one of a win over Real Zaragoza also at Mendizorrotza Stadium; the direct free kick was described by visiting captain Alberto Zapater as one of the best he had seen in his career.

 On 4 July 2023, after helping the club to return to the top tier at the first attempt, Jason left.

 Arouca

 Jason signed for F.C.
 Arouca in July 2023, with the duration of the deal not being disclosed; he was given the number 10 shirt.
 He scored 13 goals and provided seven assists during his two-year tenure, 11 in the Primeira Liga.

 Al-Fayha

-On 1 July 2025, Jason joined Saudi Arabian club Al-Fayha FC on a one-year contract.
+On 1 July 2025, Jason joined Saudi Arabian club Al-Fayha Club on a one-year contract.